gravitational/careers/challenges/cloud/sre.md

 ### Deployment

-* Create a helm chart for the service that includes, a minimum: a Deployment, ServiceAccount and Service
+* Create a helm chart for the service that includes at least: a Deployment, ServiceAccount and Service

 ## Level 4